Certificate Manager overview

 Available in Classic and VPC

-Certificate Manager is a NAVER Cloud Platform service that enables you to issue, register, and manage certificates to be used by associated services (Load Balancer, CDN+, etc.).
-It provides APIs for certificate registration, deletion, and inquiry features in RESTful form, and you must complete IAM authentication with API Gateway to call the APIs.
+Certificate Manager is a service that enables you to issue, register, and manage SSL/TLS certificates to be used by NAVER Cloud Platform's integrated services (Load Balancer, Global Edge) and in external environments.
+The certificate issuance and management features are provided via RESTful API, and API Gateway IAM authentication is required to call the API.

 The following describes commonly used request and response formats in Certificate Manager APIs.